flix/book/src/chains-and-vectors.md

 When to use `List`, `Chain`, or `Vector`?:

-- The `List` data structure should be the default choice.
-It is simple and well-known.
+- The `List` data structure should be the default choice as it is simple and well-known.
-- The `Vector` data structure is an excellent choice of the size of a collection is fixed once created.
-We should also use vectors if there is a need for fast random access lookups.
+- The `Vector` data structure is an excellent choice when the size of a collection is fixed and/or when fast random access is required.
-- The `Chain` data structure is more specialized and should be used when there is need for fast concatenation.
+- The `Chain` data structure is more rarely used, but shines when fast appends are required.

 ### Chains